pcadell/Animal-Flask/README.md

 # Animal-Flask
-Flask side of an app to inform neighbors of Street Sweep schedule in their neighborhood
+Flask side of a simple and social album reviewing site:
 * Non-user can view the genres, albums and reviews.
-* Only users will be able to Create, Update, and Delete their own review though.
+* Only logged-in users will be able to create an album or update, and delete their own album though.
-* For this, they would need to register.
+* Only logged-in users will be able to review an album, or update or delete their own reviews.
-* User can register, thus logging in.
+* User can register, thus logging in, can log in separately, and can log out.
-* User can add album information to the site.
-* Any logged-in user can post a review of an album
-* User can remove their own review of an album
-* User can delete their own account
-* If album or review outlive creator (user) account, it's attributed to "Anon"

-# User Routes
+## User Routes
 * register route
 user.route('/register', methods=['POST'])
 // User will see that they are now registered.